A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

-Today, however, based on your location and your search history these search terms will probably give you very different results as they assume a very different intent.
+Today, however, based on your location and your search history, these search terms will probably give you very different results as they assume a very different intent.

-Case in point, when I search the word “airplane” today, Google assumes I don’t want anything to do with jet-powered flying machines and instead populates my top results with information about the timeless 1980 parody film starring Leslie Neilson and Kareem Abdul Jabbar.
+When I search the word “airplane” today, Google assumes I don’t want anything to do with jet-powered flying machines and instead populates my top results with information about the timeless 1980 parody film starring Leslie Neilson and Kareem Abdul Jabbar.

 Not sure what that says about the way Google views me, but it’s dead accurate on what I expect to see based on that search term.

-That might seem like a silly example but it’s indicative of one of the biggest trends in SEO in recent years.
+That might seem like a silly example, but it’s indicative of one of the biggest trends in SEO in recent years.
 Where SEO was once formulaic and predictable, it is becoming increasingly more and more personal and serendipitous.

 We expect this trend to continue in 2020 and beyond because a search engines’ main focus is its users.
-In other words, Google’s top priority isn’t promoting your product or service (for free), they’re interested in the delight of the people using their search and highly personalized results mean happy users
+In other words, Google’s top priority isn’t promoting your product or service (for free), they’re interested in the delight of the people using their search, and highly personalized results mean happy users